Virag Lakner

 Research interests

 My research interests include cognitive development, socioeconomic effects and potential interventions.
-I am currently completing my first rotation at the Physical Cognition Lab under the supervision of Dr Ori Ossmy and Dr Denis Mareschal.
-I am working on recreating and improving a computational model of the development of gaze following.
-In the meantime I am also observing ongoing data collection in the lab.
+I completed my first rotation at the Physical Cognition Lab under the supervision of Dr Ori Ossmy and Dr Denis Mareschal.
+I worked on recreating and improving a computational model of the development of gaze following.
+In the meantime, I also observed ongoing data collection in the lab.
+I am currently finishing my second rotation with Prof Emily Jones, working on data they have collected before examining EEG recordings of 5-month-olds looking at visual stimuli.
+I am also helping Amy Lawson collect data for the OTTERS study, as part of her PhD.

 Education